How to cancel a credit card

 Does cancelling a credit card affect my credit score?

 Cancelling a credit card could have an impact on your credit score.
-There is a risk it could damage your credit rating in the short term, because depending on your other borrowing it could increase your credit utilisation ratio.
-Credit utilisation is the proportion of what you borrow against your overall credit limit.
+And there’s a genuine risk that it could damage your credit rating in the short term.
+This is because, depending on your other borrowing, it could increase your credit utilisation ratio.
+Credit utilisation is the proportion of what you are borrowing against your overall credit limit.

-Potential lenders tend to view a high credit utilisation as a negative – and a sign your finances are stretched, which can make them wary of lending.
+Potential lenders tend to view a high credit utilisation as a negative – and see it as a sign your finances are stretched, which can make them wary of lending.

 Can you cancel a credit card before paying it off?

 You can cancel a credit card before paying it off, but it’s not usually advisable and you will still need to pay back the money owed, and the card issuer can continue to charge you interest.

 Even if you close the account so you cannot make any more purchases, the card agreement still applies, and you have a legal obligation to repay the debt.
 You’ll still receive monthly statements and need to pay any monthly and annual interest or missed payment fees that accrue.

 An advantage of cancelling a credit card with an outstanding balance is if the card has an annual fee.
 This is more common with rewards cards, so make sure you have redeemed any rewards first.